ADDALemos/Minimal-Perturbation-Problem/index.md

 ## Course Timetabling Case Study

 This case study consists on the data from the timetables of Instituto Superior T\'ecnico of the academic year of 2016/2017.
-This data sets are separeted in two semesters and in two campi (Alameda and Taguspark).
+This data sets are separated in two semesters and in two campi (Alameda and Taguspark).
 The data sets for Alameda are considerbly harder.

-This data sets have three types of files (.space, .time, .c) containning the data for the classrooms, timetables and curricula.
+This data sets have three types of files containing the data for the classrooms, timetables and curricula of an IST campus (Alameda or Taguspark).

 ### Space